natka58/readme-generator/README.md

   ## Usage
-   Example and instrution of use: Answer questions to populate the file
+   Example and instrution of use: Answer questions to populate the template

   ## Demo
   ![Screenshot](sample.gif)